scottgoering/HeaterMeter-wiki/Upgrading-LinkMeter-1to2.md

     # Start the LinkMeter serial daemon
     lua /usr/lib/lua/lmclient.lua LMD1

-The daemon is will not start multiple instances if you call LMD1 multiple times
+The daemon is will not start multiple instances if you call LMD1 multiple times.
+See also [[LMClient Commands]]

 ### New config file
 LinkMeter configuration is now stored in **/etc/config/lucid**.
 Your configuration will not be migrated.
 The option names have not changed.